In line with Government advice to help stop the spread of Coronavirus, there are changes to some of our services, facilities and events.

 - Registering a birth and copies of birth certificates

-- Marriages and civil partnerships - are resumed from the 4 July but are subject to restrictions
+- Marriages and civil partnerships - resumed from July but are subject to restrictions

 Citizenship ceremonies should normally be booked within three months of the invitation sent from the Home Office.
 Due to the Coronavirus outbreak, this period has been extended to six months.
 No adverse decisions will be made on applications because of delays due to the Coronavirus outbreak.